Natalie Walker

 Natalie Denise Walker is an American singer and songwriter from Indiana who first came to prominence as part of the group Daughter Darling.
-She later launched a solo career and released her first studio album, Urban Angel, in 2006, which was produced by the duo Stuhr (Dan Chen and Nate Greenberg).
+She later launched a solo career on Dorado Records and released her first studio album, Urban Angel, in 2006, which was produced by the duo Stuhr (Dan Chen and Nate Greenberg).
 Walker's follow-up, With You, was released in 2008 and also featured production by Stuhr.
 She has since released the albums Spark (2011) and Strange Bird (2015).
 Walker also sings with the group Mouchette, with whom she has released two EPs and one full-length album.

 Biography

 Growing up in a born again Christian family, Walker spent her childhood in Indianapolis, Indiana.
 She formed her first band, a funk-folk outfit, at the age of seventeen.
 She has cited Beth Gibbons, Beth Orton, Karin Bergquist, Alison Krauss, Ani DiFranco, Björk, Erin McKeown, Jewel, Lauryn Hill, and Garbage as musical influences.